Code Clone Detection via an AlphaFold-Inspired Framework: Biological Inspiration: From AlphaFold to AlphaCC

-We draw an analogy between the frameworks of AlphaFold and AlphaCC to emphasize their connection and distinction.

-AlphaFold is a representative end-to-end framework that takes a protein sequence as input and predicts its three-dimensional structure.
-As illustrated in Figure~\ref{alphacc}, the overall framework consists of three stages: MSA construction for evolutionary relationships modeling, the Evoformer module for feature extraction, and the structure module for final three-dimensional structure prediction.
-Since the structure module in AlphaFold serves as a decoder that maps learned features to three-dimensional coordinates---a stage irrelevant to code clone detection---AlphaCC focuses on adapting the first two stages to extract semantic features from token sequences.

-In the MSA construction stage, AlphaFold builds a multiple sequence alignment for each protein sequence to compensate for the limited evolutionary information available from a single sequence~\cite{zhang2024historical}.
-AlphaCC adopts a similar design, constructing a multiple sequence alignment of code for each token sequence to enhance semantic understanding.
-To further enrich token representation, AlphaCC additionally introduces type-specific projections and an interaction mechanism.

-Based on MSA, AlphaFold employs Evoformer to capture two crucial types of information: positional information of amino acids within each sequence and interactions among aligned amino acids across the entire MSA~\cite{lupo2022protein}.
-Inspired by Evoformer, AlphaCC introduces inner-sequence self-attention and inter-sequence cross-attention to process Code MSAs.
-These two attention modules capture structural dependencies within individual token sequences, such as control and data flows, and identify co-occurrence patterns across aligned code tokens.
+Based on this property, AlphaFold designs Evoformer to capture two crucial types of information: positional relationships of amino acids within each sequence and interactions among aligned amino acids across the entire MSA~\cite{lupo2022protein}.
+Inspired by Evoformer, AlphaCC introduces Codeformer, an encoder designed to model interactions among tokens both within individual token sequences and across aligned sequences in the Code MSA.
+Codeformer adopts a dual-attention architecture analogous to Evoformer: inner-sequence self-attention captures structural dependencies within individual token sequences, such as control and data flows, while inter-sequence cross-attention identifies co-occurrence patterns across aligned code tokens.

-In the final stage, the Structure module from AlphaFold is removed.
-Instead, to tailor AlphaCC for code clone detection, the token-level similarity between code fragments is calculated through late interaction mechanism.